Houdini 20.5 Feathers

 Here are a few tips for tracing feathers.

-2. It’s important to make the feathers visible in the viewport.
+2. It’s important to make the feather visible in the viewport.
 To do this, open the geometry node’s Misc tab and turn on Shade Open Curves in Viewport.
 This option will turn the area between the curves into a solid object.

 3. Double-click the geometry node to dive inside.